denisecase/my-first-binder/README.md

 - run all cells in a notebook with the arrow (run) icon.
 - run a single cell with CTRL Enter

+## Saving your Work

+= Binder reads & runs, but does not have permissions to write to your GitHub repo.
+- When ready to save changes, you'll do it manually.
+- Click the download icon above your .ipynb file and save your file to a place on your local computer (remember where you put it).
+- Open a new browser tab to your GitHub cloud repo (e.g., https://github.com/denisecase/my-first-binder)
+-

 ## Full Instructions

 - Read [instuctions](https://github.com/alan-turing-institute/the-turing-way/blob/main/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-python.md).